This post may contain affiliate links, from which we earn an income.

 The hot water is full of minerals that are beneficial to your skin and body.
-Silica, in particular, not only makes the turquoise water blue when the sun reflects, it also has healing properties for damaged skin.
+Silica, in particular, not only makes the turquoise water blue when the sun reflects, but it also has healing properties for damaged skin.
 Water temperatures range from 36 to 40 degrees Celsius.

-Mývatn Nature Baths are open year round.
+Mývatn Nature Baths are open year-round.
 Admission prices are 5900 ISK for adults.
 There are discounts for youth, seniors, disabled people, and students.
 Kids under 12 are free with an adult.